CumulusNetworks/docs/content/cumulus-netq-40/Get-Started/NetQ-Command-Line-Overview.md

 <!-- vale on -->
 The commands take the form of `netq [<hostname>] show <network-protocol-or-service> [options]`, where the options vary according to the protocol or service.
 The commands can be restricted from showing the information for *all* devices to showing information for a selected device using the `hostname` option.

-This example shows the standard and restricted output for the  `netq show agents` command.
+The following examples show the standard and filtered output for the  `netq show agents` command.

 ```
 cumulus@switch:~$ netq show agents